aleksandraklofat/database_design_notes/README.md

 creating data schema + entities normalisation = design technique

-Functional Dependency
+#### Functional Dependency
 Functional dependency shows a relationship between attributes

-If X→Y holds, then whenever two rows in a table have the same values for attributes in X, they will also have the same values for attributes in Y.
+If X → Y holds, then whenever two rows in a table have the same values for attributes in X, they will also have the same values for attributes in Y.

 Here's a practical example: